tamasgal/python_project_template/README.rst

 Features of this Template
 -------------------------

+- Automatic versioning using Git tags.
+Do ``git tag -a vX.Y.Z`` and push the tag with ``git push --tags``.
+It will include the version tag and also the development status within the version string automatically
 - Package installation using ``pip install .`` (also via ``make install``)
 - Test Suite infrastructure included
     - ``make test`` will run all tests